 International Development Research Centre | December 18, 2018

-These were some of the motivations behind a program called the Canadian International Food Security Research Fund (CIFSRF), funded by the International Development Research Centre (IDRC) and Global Affairs Canada.
-The program was designed to increase collaboration between farmers, researchers, and the public and private sectors to solve problems of food and nutrition insecurity.
+The Canadian International Food Security Research Fund (CIFSRF), funded by the International Development Research Centre (IDRC) and Global Affairs Canada, designed a program to increase collaboration between farmers, researchers, and the public and private sectors to solve problems of food and nutrition insecurity.
 The program was particularly interested in looking at how to effectively and sustainably scale-up agricultural innovations in order to reach as many smallholder farmers, especially women, as possible using information and communication technologies (ICTs).

 For more information on the projects and lessons from CIFSRF visit www.idrc.ca/cifsrf